Home » Central Catalonia » A beautiful beginner-friendly hike in Montserrat: La Roca Foradada

 Duration: A couple of hours to half day.
 It depends on the number of stops you make and the number of pictures you take!

-Amongst Montserrat rocks, there’s a triangular-shaped rock with a hole known as La Foradada (the drilled).
-The artists who gave this peculiar rock shape were the wind and the water, and they did an awesome job!
+Amongst Montserrat’s rocks, there’s a triangular-shaped rock with a hole known as Roca Foradada (the drilled rock).
+The artists who gave this peculiar rock shape were the wind and the water, and they did an excellent job!

-Talking dimensions, the rock is slightly more than 10 m in height and around 6 m wide.
+Talking dimensions, the rock is slightly over 10 m in height and around 6 m wide.

-La Foradada is located in the Montserrat Natural Park, in El Bages region.
-This is at the heart of Catalonia, just one hour from Barcelona.
+Roca Foradada is located in the Montserrat Natural Park in Central Catalonia, which is in the heart of the country, one hour from Barcelona.

-The hike to La Foradada starts at the parking Can Maçana.
-If you’re driving there from Barcelona, you’ll move on the A2 and take exit 570, which says El Bruc.
+The hike to the Roca Foradada starts at the parking Can Maçana.
+If you’re driving there from Barcelona, you’ll first move on the A2 and then take exit 570, which says El Bruc.
 You’ll drive past the hotel El Bruc, and then you’ll see the indications to the parking lot on the right.

 The driving distance from Barcelona to the parking Can Maçana is approximately 45 min.